 If you already have landscape lighting in place, check that all lights are still functioning and replace any missing or burnt out bulbs.
 An unlit path light can be a tripping hazard and is in danger of being damaged or broken.
 While it may be too late to add landscape lighting to your front yard this Halloween, it is a great time to buy and install lighting for the upcoming holidays and have in place for next year.

 Using pumpkins for path lights?
 Try lighting them with fake candles instead of traditional flame candles.
 Jack-o-Lanterns can be the perfect temporary solution to add extra light and Halloween décor, however, an open flame near flowing costumes and fallen leaves is a dangerous combination.
 If you can’t find fake candles, you can cut a hole at the bottom of your pumpkin and place over an LED solar path light for a safe but spooky glow.

 While Halloween is a night for cute costumes and too much candy, it can also inspire some late night mischief.
 Keep your home safe and free of cracked eggs and toilet paper by lighting the exterior areas of your home.
 Motion sensor lights are a perfect deterrent for neighborhood shenanigans.
 If you already have motion sensor lights, be sure that they are working properly and replace any missing bulbs.
-If you know an electrician there might still be time to add a new security light to your home, or you might choose to pick up this simple-to-install solar powered LED security light.
+If you know an electrician there might still be time to add a new security light to your home.
 The best placement for security lighting is six to ten feet above the ground over exterior doors, including garage doors, and around the dark corners of your home’s exterior.

 Our Favorite Security Lights: